ccm-chain/ccmchain/README.md

 saving your blockchain as well as map the default ports.
 There is also an `alpine` tag available for a slim version of the image.

-Do not forget `--rpcaddr 0.0.0.0`, if you want to access RPC from other containers and/or hosts.
+Do not forget `--http.addr 0.0.0.0`, if you want to access RPC from other containers and/or hosts.
 By default, `gccm` binds to the local interface and RPC endpoints is not accessible from the outside.